karthickmk2001/DepositGuard/README.md

 - **As a landlord:** `/create` → set a deposit amount → upload move-in photos → get a shareable link.
 - **As a tenant:** open the link at `/deposit/[id]` → pay the deposit into escrow.
 - **At move-out:** `/resolve/[id]` → landlord proposes a split → tenant agrees (releases instantly) or disputes (goes to `/arbitrate/[id]`).
-- **Try the AI tool standalone:** `/fair-split` — no wallet needed, just describe a move-in/move-out scenario.
+- **Try the AI tool standalone:** `/fair-split` - No wallet needed, just describe a move-in/move-out scenario.

 ### 5. Before committing changes